Aspherical Lagrangian submanifolds, Audin's conjecture and cyclic dilations: Miscellanies

 One of the motivations of introducing the notion of a cyclic coordinate function is that we can prove its existence for an important class of Liouville manifolds---punctured $A_m$ Milnor fibers, which are hypersurfaces $M\subset\mathbb{C}^n\times\mathbb{C}^\ast$ defined by the equation

 where $m\geq0$.
 Note that here we do not exclude the possibility $m=0$, in which case $M$ isn't a punctured Milnor fiber, but a self-plumbing of $T^\ast S^n$.

 From the point of view of Theorem \ref{theorem:main}, there are good reasons to believe that cyclic coordinate functions should exist for these punctured Milnor fibers, since adding a copy of $T^\ast S^{n-1}$ at the origin to the total space of $\pi:M\rightarrow\mathbb{C}^\ast$ defines a symplectic embedding from $M$ to the $A_m$ Milnor fiber, and the latter space admits a cyclic dilation (when $n\geq3$, a dilation).
-On the other hand, it is clear that these punctured Milnor fibers cannot be symplectically embedded into $\mathbb{C}^n$ (except when $m=0$), or more generally, any Liouville manifolds with vanishing symplectic cohomology, so one doesn't expect the existence of coordinate functions.
+On the other hand, it is clear that these punctured Milnor fibers cannot be symplectically embedded into $\mathbb{C}^n$ (except when $m=0$), or more generally, any Liouville manifold with vanishing symplectic cohomology, so one doesn't expect the existence of coordinate functions for a punctured $A_m$ Milnor fiber when $m\geq1$.

 \begin{proposition} Let $M$ be a punctured $A_m$ Milnor fiber of dimension $n\geq2$, then $M$ admits a cyclic coordinate function. \end{proposition} \begin{proof} $M$ is the total space of a Lefschetz fibration $\pi:M\rightarrow\mathbb{C}^\ast$, whose smooth fibers are symplectomorphic to $T^\ast S^{n-1}$, and the monodromy at the origin is trivial.
-There is a long exact sequence
+It follows that there is a long exact sequence

-relating the symplectic cohomology of the fibers $F$ and that of the total space, where $\mathit{SH}_\mathit{vert}^\ast(M)$ is the ``vertical" symplectic cohomology defined as the direct limit of a system of Hamiltonians which are small in the base, but linear with growing slopes in the fiber direction.
+relating the symplectic cohomology of the fibers $F$ and that of the total space, where $\mathit{SH}_\mathit{vert}^\ast(M)$ is the ``vertical" symplectic cohomology defined as the direct limit of a system of Hamiltonians which are small in the base, but linear with growing slopes in the fiber direction of $\pi$.

 When $n\geq3$, it follows from the argument of $\cite{ss}$, Section 7 (in particular, Example 7.5) that $M$ admits a dilation, so in particular, a cyclic coordinate function.